-In North America, a lot of the focus in terms of motorcycles is put on the big displacement, torque monster cruisers, or the 600cc or greater sport and supersport bikes.
-And that is also with reason, as those two markets are targeted as that is where the most profit is to be made, putting it in brutally honest terms.
+In North America, lots of bikers focus on either big displacement, torque-monster cruisers, or 600cc-and-up sport and supersport bikes.
+That makes a certain amount of sense, as those two markets have the most profit to be made (to put it in brutally honest terms).

-However, due to a lot of European countries having graduated licenses with restrictions of the displacement of the motorcycle you can ride before moving up to the next grouping, small-displacement motorcycles are still quite prevalent.
+However, since many European countries have graduated licenses with restrictions on how much engine displacement your bike can have in each grouping, small-displacement motorcycles are still quite prevalent.
 They may also be small in stature, with some mini-bikes qualifying as full-road motorcycles.

 To make this list fair to all manufacturers, we’ve set the absolute limit of displacement at 350cc, with a soft limit of 300cc.
 This allows for some of the bikes with “300” in their name to make it to the list.